WQvist/timekeeper/README.md

 Keeps an eye on working hours

 I use Tasker on my Android phone to keep me updated on my working hours.
 When I arrive I press a widget that writes the specific time to a .txt in my Dropbox and syncs it via DropSync.
-(I'm contemplating about if I should use 'connected to work WiFi/not' or a NFC chip instead of the widget.)
+(I'm contemplating about if I should use 'connected to work WiFi/not' or an NFC chip instead of the widget.)
 Same goes for break time, end break time, and departure.

 Example file: